feilipu/NASCOM_BASIC_4.7/rc2014_NascomBasic32k/README.md

 ## Notes

 Note that your C or assembly program and the `USR(x)` jump address setting will remain in place through a RC2014 Warm Reset, provided you prevent Basic from initialising the RAM locations you have used.
+Also, you can reload your assembly program to the same RAM location through multiple Warm Resets, without reprogramming the `USR(x)` jump.

 Any Basic programs loaded will also remain in place during a Warm Reset.